matteobettini/Traffic-Assignment-Frank-Wolfe-2021/README.md

  # Acknowledgments

 * This work is based on [Traffic-Assignment](https://github.com/prameshk/Traffic-Assignment).
-We focused on fixing this implementation and extanding it to pluggable cost functions and user optimal flows.
+I focused on fixing this implementation and extanding it to pluggable cost functions and user optimal flows.
-* All the networks we used for testing the correctness of the algorithm are available at [TransportationNetworks](https://github.com/bstabler/TransportationNetworks).
+* All the networks I used for testing the correctness of the algorithm are available at [TransportationNetworks](https://github.com/bstabler/TransportationNetworks).